Towards Understanding Link Predictor Generalizability Under Distribution Shifts

 \section{Abstract}

-Recently, multiple models proposed for link prediction (LP) demonstrate impressive results on benchmark datasets.
-However, many popular benchmark datasets often assume that dataset samples are drawn from the same distribution (i.e., IID samples).
-In real-world situations, this assumption is often incorrect; since uncontrolled factors may lead train and test samples to come from separate distributions.
-To tackle the distribution shift problem, recent work focuses on creating datasets that feature distribution shifts and designing generalization methods that perform well on the new data.
-However, those studies only consider distribution shifts that affect {\it node-} and {\it graph-level} tasks, thus ignoring link-level tasks.
-Furthermore, relatively few LP generalization methods exist.
-To bridge this gap, we introduce a set of LP-specific data splits which utilizes structural properties to induce a controlled distribution shift.
-We verify the shift's effect empirically through evaluation of different SOTA LP methods and subsequently couple these methods with generalization techniques.
-Interestingly, LP-specific methods frequently generalize poorly relative to heuristics or basic GNN methods.
-Finally, this work provides analysis to uncover insights for enhancing LP generalization.
-Our code is available at: \href{https://github.com/revolins/LPStructGen}{https://github.com/revolins/LPStructGen}
+State-of-the-art link prediction (LP) models demonstrate impressive benchmark results.
+However, popular benchmark datasets often assume that training, validation, and testing samples are representative of the overall dataset distribution.
+In real-world situations, this assumption is often incorrect; uncontrolled factors lead new dataset samples to come from a different distribution than training samples.
+Additionally, the majority of recent work with graph dataset shift focuses on node- and graph-level tasks, largely ignoring link-level tasks.
+To bridge this gap, we introduce a novel splitting strategy, known as LPShift, which utilizes structural properties to induce a controlled distribution shift.
+We verify LPShift's effect through empirical evaluation of SOTA LP models on 16 LPShift variants of original dataset splits, with results indicating drastic changes to model performance.
+Additional experiments demonstrate graph structure has a strong influence on the success of current generalization methods.
+The source code is available here \href{https://github.com/revolins/LPShift}{https://github.com/revolins/LPShift}.